 You are now able to see your rules meeting attendance credit immediately upon completion on your myOHSAA account.
-If you take the meeting and don't see that you've been given credit, please reach out to me via email. (lprochaska@ohsaa.org)
+If you take the meeting and don't see that you've been given credit, please reach out to me via email.

-The ONLINE Rules Meeting link will be live on Wednesday, July 8, 2020 at 9:00 a.m.
+The ONLINE Rules Meeting link will be live on Wednesday, July 21 at 9:00 a.m.

-The last day for completion of the online version is Wednesday, August 5, 2020 or a \$50.00 late fee is charged for access to the online version.
-You must complete the meeting by September 7 in order to be eligible for the OHSAA tournament.
+The last day for completion of the online version is Thursday, August 5.
+Beginning August 6, a \$50.00 late fee is charged for access to the online version.
+You must complete the meeting by Monday, September 13 in order to be eligible for the OHSAA tournament.